reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 In the further sections, we will work on creating a Retrofit client and look at how to incorporate the various features that OkHttp provides.

 ## Setting up an existing REST Service Application
-We will use a sample REST-based [Spring Boot Library Application](https://github.com/ranjanih/code-examples/tree/ranjani-retrofit/core-java/retrofit/introduction-to-retrofit/SimpleLibraryApplication) that will serve as a REST service.
+We will use a sample REST-based [Spring Boot Library Application](https://github.com/ranjanih/code-examples/tree/ranjani-retrofit/core-java/retrofit/introduction-to-retrofit/SimpleLibraryApplication) that acts as a REST service.
 This library application is a Spring Boot service that uses Maven for build and HSQLDB as the underlying database.
-We will use the maven wrapper bundled with the application to start the service
+The Maven Wrapper bundled with the application will be used to start the service:
 ````text
     mvnw clean verify spring-boot:run (for Windows)
     ./mvnw clean verify spring-boot:run (for Linux)
 ````
-Now, the application should successfully start
+Now, the application should successfully start:
 {{% image alt="settings" src="images/posts/retrofit/success_at_startup.jpg" %}}

 The Swagger documentation of this application can be viewed at